Acupuncture Carindale

 - Asthma

 A Pinch Of Prevention performs an extensive assessment to determine the suitability of the patient for this treatment.
 The course of needling may be accompanied by a flexible program and hands-on treatment as necessary.
-Acupuncture has become increasingly common to be used in conjunction with a physiotherapy treatment regime.
-A Pinch Of Prevention utilises Acupuncture for chronic and acute pain, musculoskeletal injuries, or sports injuries.
+It is becoming more common for Acupuncture to be used alongside with a physical therapy treatment regimen.
+A Pinch of Prevention employs Acupuncture to treat acute and chronic pain, a musculoskeletal injury or sports injuries.

 What is the Acupuncture Evidence Project?